 The movement in question is, of course, their new self-winding Caliber 9423 MC.
-Manufactured “in-house” (as I have already tried to explain in my brief review of the aforementioned Calibre de Cartier Chronograph wristwatch, the base mechanism is manufactured by ValFleurier: a brand that is, too, owned by Richemont SA, so Cartier can indeed call the mechanism “in-house” without being deceptive,) this massive engine is now 7.70 millimeters in height gaining almost two millimeters in thickness thanks to the aforementioned calendar module.
+Manufactured “in-house” (as I have already tried to explain in my brief review of the aforementioned Calibre de Cartier Chronograph, the base mechanism is manufactured by ValFleurier: a brand that is, too, owned by Richemont SA, so Cartier can indeed call the mechanism “in-house” without being deceptive,) this massive engine is now 7.70 millimeters in height gaining almost two millimeters in thickness thanks to the aforementioned calendar module.

-Since there is apparently not enough space inside the mildly oversized case, it, too, become thicker by 2.30 millimeters making the watch not especially comfortable, but still bearable.
+Since there is apparently not enough space inside the mildly oversized case, it, too, becomes thicker by 2.30 millimeters making the watch not especially comfortable, but still bearable.
 Also, some may actually like the ‘reassuring heaviness’ of the gadget on their wrists.

 Turning all these numerous indicators requires a great deal of energy, but the Rotonde de Cartier Perpetual Calendar Chronograph still features a more than decent power reserve of 48 hours thanks to the pair of spring barrels supplying it with juice.
-Since both springs work in parallel and produce an impressive amount of torque, there is also a good chance that the watch will also be quite accurate.
+Since both springs work in parallel and produce an impressive amount of torque, there is also a good chance that the watch will also be more accurate.

 The French-based jewelry brand also reports in its press release that the watch will be delivered in two versions.
-There will be one in white gold that, thanks to its combination of polished and guilloched surfaces on the body and dial, as well as blued hands matching the blue sapphire cabochon in the crown, looks the most exciting to my taste.
+There will be one in white gold that, thanks to its combination of polished and guilloched surfaces on the body and dial, as well as blued hands matching the blue sapphire cabochon on the crown, looks the most exciting to my taste.

 And, of course, there is going to be a more warm-looking variation that combines polished roe gold body and elements with chocolate brown dial and alligator leather strap.
 Well, to each his own I suppose.